ZEISS Microscopy Knowledge Base

 Workflow

-Vertical flowchart of four rounded boxes labeled ROI selection → Normalization → Watershed Segmenter → Export data
+Flowchart of four stacked boxes labeled ROI selection → Normalization → Watershed Segmenter → Export data

 Activating the Sample Pipeline